01 of 10

 Olive presses squeeze hard.
-This isn't wine making, where one hears about soft pressing and people wince at the idea of more than two atmospheres.
-Rather, the press cranks up to 400 atmospheres (400 k/square cm, close to 900 pounds) and maintains that pressure by continuing to lift the floor of the press as the oil seeps out.
-It takes about a half hour to press the stack, after which the assistant releases the pressure, removes the pressed paste (it goes back to the olive groves) and starts... the cycle anew.Continue to 9 of 10 below.
+This isn't winemaking, where one hears about soft pressing and people wince at the idea of more than two atmospheres.
+Rather, the press cranks up to 400 atmospheres, close to 900 pounds, and maintains that pressure by continuing to lift the floor of the press as the oil seeps out.
+It takes about a half hour to press the stack, after which the assistant releases the pressure, removes the pressed paste (it goes back to the olive groves) and starts the cycle anew.Continue to 9 of 10 below.

 09 of 10

-The oil that emerges from the press is anything but pure -- there's still quite a bit of solid matter in it, and also a fair amount of water.
-So the operator pumps it though two settling tanks, where some of the solid material settles out, and them into a centrifuge that separates the water from the oil.
+The oil that emerges from the press is anything but pure as there's still quite a bit of solid matter in it and also a fair amount of water.
+So the operator pumps it through two settling tanks, where some of the solid material settles out, and then into a centrifuge that separates the water from the oil.

-Like the rest of his equipment, the centrifuge dates to the 30s and as such was one of the first generation of centrifuges used to separate the oil from the water.
-Before then they used a... longer succession of settling tanks to remove solid matter, and then a special terracotta urn with a siphon rising up from its base -- since water is heavier than oil it settles, and then the weight of the oil forced it up and out through the siphon.
+The centrifuge dates to the 1930s and as such was one of the first generations of centrifuges used to separate the oil from the water.
+Before then they used a longer succession of settling tanks to remove solid matter and then a special terracotta urn with a siphon rising up from its base — since water is heavier than oil it settles, and then the weight of the oil forced it up and out through the siphon.

 Using a centrifuge is, of course, both easier and much faster, and since we are by now at the stage when it is important to limit exposure to oxygen, the introduction of the centrifuge resulted in a dramatic increase in the quality of the oil.Continue to 10 of 10 below.